 And since we’ve taken care of ourselves early morning routine, we’re better equipped to take care of our families.
 Even if you are not naturally a morning person you CAN become one.
 I’m living proof.

-(For help waking up early check out my 9 Tips For Moms to Wake Up Early.)
+(For help waking up early check out my 9 Tips to Wake Up Early Even if You’re a night Owl.)

 As a mom, you don’t really get a lot of time to yourself during the day.
 Some days you just dream being alone while you pee.